simple-login/app/README.md

 v=spf1 mx -all
 ```

 What it means is only your server can send email with `@mydomain.com` domain.
-To verify, the following commonly
+To verify, the following command

 ```bash
 dig @1.1.1.1 mydomain.com txt